Community College Resources

 The University of Arizona Center for Middle Eastern Studies and Center for Latin American Studies are once again offering a paid fellowship: the International Studies Partnership Program.

-The fellowship includes a $500 stipend per semester for up to two semesters to support selected faculty from Pima Community College, Cochise College, and the Maricopa Community College District to work collaboratively with colleagues at the University of Arizona main campus on projects aimed to internationalize undergraduate course curricula.
-We welcoming applications from a variety of fields, including humanities, social sciences, and sciences.
+This fellowship program supports selected faculty from Cochise College, Maricopa Community College District, and Pima Community College to work collaboratively with colleagues at the University of Arizona main campus on projects aimed to internationalize undergraduate course curricula.
+We welcome applications from a variety of fields, including humanities, social sciences, and sciences.
+Fellows will receive a $500 stipend per semester and UA library privileges.
+Applications will soon be accepted for Spring 2023 and Fall 2023